jadergreiner/bees-data-engineering-case/README.md

 The Medallion architecture is a recommended practice for data lakes because:

-* **Bronze:** Guarantees the immuability of raw data, serving as a reliable source for reprocessing.
+* **Bronze:** Guarantees the immutability of raw data, serving as a reliable source for reprocessing.
 * **Silver:** Standardizes and cleans the data, making it ready for consumption and analysis, with the added benefit of partitioning for query optimization.
 * **Gold:** Provides aggregated data ready for analytical use or for feeding dashboards, without the need to re-process large volumes repeatedly.

 ### Partitioning Strategy